ggreen86/VFP-Editors/README.md

 The visual class editor and form editor do not support deleting of objects nor the addition of objects.
 I began coding a replacement for the visual layout editor but it has not been finished -- it will only display.
 I use the standard VFP editors to do the layout and then switch to my editors for the coding.

-The use of the Code Peek feature will not restore the 'quick bookmark selection' bar on the right side (just to the right of the editor scrollbar).
-The zorder is not restored properly.
-You can switch tabs and back and this does restore the correct zorder.

 The assign and access methods are not saved when adding from the properties sheet.
 Somewhere I made a change that affected this saving and have not corrected it...